RasaHQ/rasa/docs/docs/reference/rasa/shared/core/trackers.md

 def copy() -> "DialogueStateTracker"
 ```

-Creates a duplicate of this tracker
+Creates a duplicate of this tracker.

 #### travel\_back\_in\_time